bloom-lang/bud/docs/operational.md

 ## Atomicity: Timesteps and Deferred Operators ##

 The only instantaneous Bloom operator is a merge (`<=`), which can only introduce additional items into a collection--it can not delete or change existing items.
-As a result, all state within a Bloom timestep is *immutable*: once an item is in a collection at timestep T, it stays in that collection throughout timestep T.
+As a result, all state within a Bloom timestep is *immutable*: once an item is in a collection at timestep *T*, it stays in that collection throughout timestep *T*.

 To get atomic state change in Bloom, you exploit the combination of two language features: